vincmazet/bip/_sources/restoration/deconvolution.md

 ---
 name: F:deconvolution:truncated-inverse-filter
 ---
-Result of the truncated inverse filter.
+Result of the truncated inverse filter with a tiny bit noise.
 ```